healthri-imaging/openid-auth-plugin/README.md

 ### provider.id

-An authentication provider is identified using the `provider.id`.
+An authentication provider is identified using the `provider.id` value.
 The value should be unique across all authentication providers deployed in XNAT. `localdb` is a reserved provider id for the authentication performed by XNAT using the database.

 ### siteUrl